frankhart2018/simple-gen/exp-1/README.md

 <br><br>
 **Cell Representation**: O (None)

+## Solving the environment

+The environment is solved when the agent eats the food partcle.

 ## State Description

 The state is the distance of the food particle from the agent when it moves one place in 8 directions (N, E, S, W, NE, NW, SE, SW in order).